-• Discuss at the weekly landfill operations meeting, the planned location of each day's filling operations and when areas of previously buried waste that have been in place for a week or longer will need to be exposed for the purposes of establishing the daily active working face.
+Discuss at the weekly landfill operations meeting, the planned location of each day's filling operations and when areas of previously buried waste that have been in place for a week or longer will need to be exposed for the purposes of establishing the daily active working face.
 The planned efforts will be consistent with the provisions of Section 8F.

-- Provide at least twenty-four (24) hours' notice (or as soon as practical in the event of an unforeseen circumstance that would result in less than 24 hours' notice) to the WPWMA Program Manager or Senior Civil Engineer of the need to operate the WRSL on weekends, Observed Holidays or outside WPWMA facility Gate Hours. - Minimize the size of the working face to that necessary to maintain operator and customer safety.
-A working face between 1/4 and 1/2 acre is considered the minimum safe size with the maximum size of the working face generally limited to one (1) acre. - Minimize the open-air exposure time of wastes by placing newer wastes over older wastes throughout the operating day.
+- Provide at least twenty-four (24) hours' notice (or as soon as practical in the event of an unforeseen circumstance that would result in less than 24 hours' notice) to the WPWMA General Manager, Program Manager or Waste Management Operations Superintendent of the need to operate the WRSL on weekends, Observed Holidays or outside WPWMA facility Gate Hours. - Minimize the size of the working face to that necessary to maintain operator and customer safety.
+A working face between 1⁄4 and 1⁄2 acre is considered the minimum safe size with the maximum size of the working face generally limited to one (1) acre. - Minimize the open-air exposure time of wastes by placing newer wastes over older wastes throughout the operating day.
 A study commissioned by the WPWMA suggests that odors associated with exposed waste increase over the course of the operating day. - Bury wastewater treatment plant sludges and other highly odiferous loads immediately upon receipt by covering the materials as quickly as possible with less odiferous wastes. - When exposing areas of previously buried waste that have been in place for a week or longer, limit the time between removal of the last six (6) inches of soil cover and first placement of additional wastes to no more than one (1) hour. - Begin placing daily cover materials immediately following receipt of the last load of waste and consistent with the requirements of Title 27, Sections 20680 and 20690 of the California Code of Regulations.
 Complete daily cover placement within four (4) hours of receipt of the last load of waste. - Utilize soil or "fines" recovered from the MRF or C&D operation as an ADC as follows: - o A six-inch minimum layer of on-site, native soil; OR - A six-inch layer of MRF fines covered by a six-inch layer of on-site, native soil; OR - A six-inch layer of MRF fines covered by a six-inch layer of C&D fines. - Restrict use of ADC fines to areas that will receive additional fill within twenty-four (24) hours.
-Exposure of alternative daily cover fines in excess of twenty-four (24) hours is prohibited.
+Exposure of alternative daily cover fines in excess of twenty-four (24) hours is prohibited. - Daily cover shall be compacted to minimize odor transmission.
+The minimum level of compaction may be achieved via track-walking the materials with a Caterpillar D-6 low ground pressure dozer or equivalent.